Search Knowledge Base by Keyword

 Now that you’ve confirmed emails can be sent and received by their intended recipient, it is time to start configuring login policies.

-Navigate to Login Security > Login Security Policies and enable the Enable password & login security policies option.
+Navigate to Login Security > Login Security Policies and enable the Enable login security policies option.

 Step 4: Plan your policies